bugalox/SistemasProgramables/README.md

 ```
 using System;
 using System.Collections.Generic;
-Using System.Linq;
+using System.Linq;
-Using System.Text;
+using System.Text;
-Using System.Threading.Tasks;
+using System.Threading.Tasks;

 namespace ConsoleApp1
 {